What Does Insulin Resistance Mean?

 Video by The Fat Emperor Ivor Cummins – ‘The Pathways of Insulin Resistance: Exposure and Implications‘ .

 Video by Dr. Hallberg – Carbohydrate Intolerance, Insulin Resistance and Reversing Diabetes .

 Do you understand the meaning of insulin resistance?
 What does insulin resistance mean?
+Should you be checked?

 I welcome and appreciate any comments, questions or concerns.
 Please send me an email.

 Many thanks for dropping by and reading this post.